Ajahn Mun dark

 to the next.

-In either case.
-While one should know that this section of the book is complete rubbish.
-The other parts of the book leading up to this quote are very inspiring.
+In either case, the other parts of the book leading up to this quote are very inspiring.
 The monastic way of life in some of the monasteries which continue with this legacy are inspiring too.
 So there is no need to throw the baby out with the bath water.